-AP PHOTOS: UK reflects on death toll a year after lockdown
+UK reflects on ‘grief and loss,’ a year from first lockdown

 Calls are growing, particularly among bereaved families, for the government to back a public enquiry into its handling of the pandemic.
 Johnson has said one will come but that it would be a distraction now.

-Beyond the devastating death toll, the pandemic has seriously impacted every aspect of day-to-day life.
-Children spent many months cooped up at home with their often-agitated parents and siblings also struggling to deal with the realities of life under lockdown.
+Beyond the devastating death toll, the pandemic has seriously impacted every aspect of day-to-day life, most evident in the boarded-up shops and the eerily quiet city centers.

+Children have spent many months cooped up at home with their often-agitated parents and siblings also struggling to deal with the realities of life under lockdown.

 The pandemic has also battered the British economy, which suffered its deepest recession in more than 300 years.
-Pubs, restaurants, theaters, hair salons and all nonessential stores in England have been closed since early November, with the exception of 2 1/2 weeks in between lockdowns.
+Pubs, restaurants, theaters, hair salons and all stores selling nonessential items such as books and footwear have spent much of the past year closed.

-Despite recovering some of its lost output, the economy remains around 10% smaller than it was just over a year ago.
+Despite recovering some of its lost output as firms pushed through their online capabilities, the economy remains around 10% smaller than it was just over a year ago.
 There are fears that many businesses, particularly those serving the public, will not be able to survive for long once the government starts withdrawing its unprecedented financial support.

 There is some hope that the rapid rollout of coronavirus vaccines — more than half the adult population has already had one of the two doses they need — will herald a period of lockdown easing in the weeks to come.
 Johnson insists his government’s plan to lift restrictions in England will be guided by “data, not dates,” but that life could be very much more normal by the height of summer.
 The other nations of the U.K. — Scotland, Wales and Northern Ireland — have outlined similar plans.

-But confirmed cases are again increasing in much of Europe, and Johnson said Britain would also likely face a new wave of the pandemic
+But confirmed cases are again increasing in much of Europe, and Johnson said Britain would also likely face a new wave of the pandemic.

 Follow AP’s pandemic coverage at: